-Prior to carrying out the first of the retail competition reviews in Victoria, the Chairman of the MCE requested that the AEMC provide advice on its proposed approach to conducting the reviews.
-This advice was to include the following:
+In correspondence to the Commission,5 the Chairman of the MCE requested that the Commission provide advice, by 23 April 2007, on its proposed approach to conducting the reviews.
+This advice is to include the following:

 - the consultation process;

 - the proposed methodology; and

 - the process for defining relevant gas and electricity markets.